Storage/Computer Rack

 Final layout settled on, rack 600mm depth

 The final layout shows how the sheets fit together.
-Green, are the longest at 2212 x 600mm and forms the top and bottom.
-The bottom sheet bears all the weight of the structure and contents, in compression, so this is fine.
+Green is the longest at 2212 x 600mm and forms the top and bottom.
+The bottom sheet bears all the weight of the structure and contents in compression, so this is fine.

-Dark blue, are the vertical sheets that bear the distributed weight of the contents, again in compression.
+Dark blue is the vertical sheet that bears the distributed weight of the contents, again in compression.
 For ease of assembly, the inner sheets sat directly on the bottom, with the end sheets sitting on the floor.

 These end sheets were secured to the top and bottom sheets with four confirmat screws at each end, into the end of the corresponding top/bottom sheet.